json-api/json-api/_format/1.1/index.md

 the document) is considered to be its keyword.
 All profile keywords **MUST** meet this specification's requirements for [member names].

-For the purposes of aliasing, a profile's elements are defined shallowly.
-In other words, if a profile introduces an object-valued document member, that member is an element (and so subject to aliasing), but any keys in it are not themselves elements.
+In other words, if a profile introduces an object-valued document member, that member is an element, but any keys in it are not themselves elements.
 Likewise, if the profile defines an array-valued element, the keys in nested objects within that array are not elements.

 The following example profile defines a single keyword, `version`: